 How to Set Up a Recycling System

-Five easy steps to sorting, stacking, and stashing your household recycling.
+Create a recycling system you can stick to with these five easy steps to sorting, stacking, and stashing your household recyclables.

 1. Do Your Homework

 Check with your local collection center, and find out what it accepts and rejects.
 Residents in some areas face fines for not recycling.
-(New York City residents, for example, face up to a $500 ticket.)
-To find out what your municipality recycles, call 800-CLEANUP or visit recyclingcenters.org.
+(New York City residents, for example, face up to a $400 ticket.)
+To find out what your municipality recycles, call or visit RecyclingCenters.org.
+For items that need special treatment (electronics and other difficult items, for example), set aside a separate storage space until they can be dealt with.

 2. Study Your Trash